danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 It is possible to make RSpec system tests more readable using custom matchers, <a class="markdown-link" href="https://martinfowler.com/bliki/PageObject.html">page objects</a>, or helper methods.
 But these strategies can also add complexity or hide detail in other files.
 Cucumber, on the other hand, embraces the separation between intent and implementation from the start.
 </aside>

 And the best part?
 You don't have to throw out your existing Capybara setup to adopt it.
 Cucumber doesn't replace Capybara, it wraps around it.
-The same drivers, selectors, and test helpers still apply.
+The same drivers and DSL methods can still be used.
 You're just giving your tests a better top layer.

 ## Setting Up Cucumber